santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Time-Away-%2D-Vacation-and-Sick-Days.md

      Subject "Your alias TIME OFF START/END DATE"
      Body: suggested
       Hi WFM,  please mark me OOF for the following days
-3.  if your manager doesn't approve within 2 days please ping them in chat
+3. If your manager doesn't approve within 2 days please ping them in chat.
-4. follow process below in updating Out Of Office in Outlook and tar
+4. Follow process below in updating Out Of Office in Outlook and TAR

 NORMAL WAY
 1. Go to WFM and select "Schedule Editor"